History

 LASC Categories: GP, TLC, WAC

 Progress of science since the Enlightenment, including applied science or technology from the 19th century.
-[Applicable to the Global Studies Concentration.]
+Counts for Global/Thematic/Methodological in the History major.

 Every year.
 3 Credits